nadesico19/sacad/BUILDING.md

 to the dependencies of the project.

-If you have the SDK version 2013 or later, another `AcCoreMgd.dll` should also be added besides the two file listed above.
+If you have the SDK version 2013 or later, another `AcCoreMgd.dll` should also be added besides the two files listed above.

-Do not forget unchecking `Copy Local` flag, in the property panel of these dll from ObjectARX SDK.
+Do not forget unchecking `Copy Local` flag, in the property panel of these DLL from ObjectARX SDK.

 ### Output Files